prcore/docs/content/development/plugin-system/add-new-plugin/algorithm.md

 The `date`, `type`, `output`, `plugin`, and `name` is required.
 You can add other fields to `plugin` if you want.
 It is recommended to add some metrics fields to `plugin` to help users to understand the performance of the plugin.

 It is important to still return a dictionary even if the prediction is not available.
-In this case, you can set the `output` to `null`.
+In this case, you can set the `output` field to `null`, or you can use the `get_null_output` function to get a null output.

 ## predict_df